The Maryland Zoo in Baltimore: Exhibits

-A Red-shouldered hawk (Buteo lineatus) with zookeeper.
+A Harris's hawk with zookeeper.

 The zoo has five main areas: Schaefer Plaza, Zoo Central, Maryland Wilderness, Northern Passage, and African Journey.
 Visitors enter the main ticketing gate of the zoo at Schaefer Plaza named in honor of former Baltimore Mayor and Maryland Governor William Donald Schaefer (1921-2011).
 The plaza features a gift shop, a playground area known as "Celebration Hill", the zoo's original lion statues, and the black-tailed prairie dog exhibit.

-Guests continue down the historic "Main Valley", to access the exhibits.
-The enclosures in the Main Valley are currently empty.
+The small-model diesel train makes a one-mile circuit and over a 105 ft bridge through parts and scenery of the Zoo, remembering the heritage of the old Baltimore and Ohio Railroad in the city and state, with its long-time decorated colors of blue and gray colors on the locomotive and cars of the old historic road, first railroad built in America since 1827.
+There has been a zoo train for many years, though the equipment and route has changed several times.
+The current zoo train from 2010 is pulled by a bright red new detailed scale replica of the 1863-era "C. P. Huntington" locomotive, named for a famous railroading tycoon and magnate in California and Virginia in the 19th and early 20th centuries.

+Main Valley

+Directly connecting Schaefer Plaza to the main zoo is the historic "Main Valley."
+While all of the original enclosures in the Main Valley are empty, nearby is the similarly historic "Crane Barn," a building previously housing ungulates but now housing Abyssinian ground hornbill and a pair of lappet-faced vultures.
+In June of 2026, the zoo finished an exhibit for red pandas, which share the space with a Reeve's muntjac and Indian peafowl.

 A passenger shuttle also connects visitors to Zoo Central free of charge.
 Zoo Central features a concessions area, carousel, and children's train ride that traverses the north side of the African Journey exhibit.

-The small-model diesel train makes a one-mile circuit and over a 105-foot bridge through parts and scenery of the Zoo, remembering the heritage of the old Baltimore and Ohio Railroad in the city and state, with its long-time decorated colors of blue and gray colors on the locomotive and cars of the old historic road, first railroad built in America since 1827.
-There has been a zoo train for many years, though the equipment and route has changed several times.
-The current zoo train from 2010 is pulled by a bright red new detailed scale replica of the 1863-era "C. P. Huntington" locomotive, named for a famous railroading tycoon and magnate in California and Virginia in the 19th and early 20th centuries.